aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 ## Support of Presentation to XAML export ##

-o support the Presentation to XAML export new API members have been added:
+To support the Presentation to XAML export new API members have been added.

 IXamlOptions interface and XamlOptions class.
 IXamlOptions definition: